landonturner/lturner.net/source/blog/building-this-blog.md

 Each markdown file defines metadata in its frontmatter that is used by the plugins.
-For example, the collections plugin groups the files based on the collecitons variable, and orders them by the date.
+For example, the collections plugin groups the files based on the `collecitons` variable, and orders them by the date.
 Further, all of the metadata can be used by templates.
-Title and Date are both expressed in the template and appear in the final html file.
+Title and Date are both expressed in the template and appear in the final HTML file.

 The finalized files are all output to the `dist/` folder, and this folder can be served directly.
-You can see in the next section, nginx serves this folder directly, and later, so does netlify.
+You can see in the next section, nginx serves this folder directly, and later, so does Netlify.

 ### Production Build